 Check out the frequently asked questions below:

 What can be recycled in the blue recycling bin?

 Not sure whether an item can be recycled?
 Check here.
 Besides recycling right, we should also reduce wastage by using only what we need and reusing what we can.
 Find out how you can practise the 3Rs (Reduce, Reuse, Recycle) at home, school or work here.

 Where are places to go for donation, resale and repair?

-Not sure what to do with items that are in good condition, but you no longer need?
+Not sure what to do with items that you no longer need, but are still in good condition?
 Consider donating or reselling them.
 There are many channels to donate, resell and repair items, check them out here.

 Where to recycle E-waste?